Opus Place: History

 In May 2018, developers projected that, following grading and excavation at the site, construction of the tower itself would "start full force" by September or October of that year, with completion by mid-2020.
 However, by October, construction was projected to start in early 2019, with completion in early 2021.
 That same month, developers announced a change in plans that would see 214000 sqft of office space occupying the bottom 17 floors of the building.
 In August 2019, developers again altered the construction schedule, claiming that construction would commence in November of that year, top out in January 2022, and open that October.
 In January 2020, OHM announced that they would be selling about 2.2 acre of the land surrounding No. 2 Opus Place with the real estate firm Cushman & Wakefield, leading to further questions regarding the future of the project.

+It was announced in October 2023 that Newport, the real estate developers behind the Opus Place development, had been foreclosed upon by its lender, BridgeInvest.
+A month later in November, the property was sold at auction to an undisclosed buyer.

+As of July 2024, the sales gallery stands, but no development has occurred.
+The fate of the land is unclear.